- Introduction

 What follows are frameworks to stimulate ideation.

-⬇ Frameworks
+⬇ Big List of Ideation Frameworks

 Idea Space Mapping: For each founder, write down each past jobs (or major life experiences) and list problems you saw that are not widely known (i.e., your earned secrets).
 What were you in a special position to observe while there?
 Next write each founders unique skills and start to map intersections of problems and unique skills.